HewlettPackard/OpenShift-on-SimpliVity/dev-docs.md

 ### Automaticly deploying, validating and removing the WordPress application

-To enable the sample application to be run through the site.yml playbook add the following variable to the global vars file (OpenShift-on-SimpliVity/group_vars/all/vars.yml)
+To enable the sample application to be run through the site.yml playbook add the following variable to the global vars file (group_vars/all/vars.yml)

-   validate_deployment: yes
+   `validate_deployment: yes`

 Doing this will enable the wordpress.yml playbook to be run when the site.yml playbook is run.